RominaDehghani/recipes-chatbot/README.md

 # 🍲 Delicious Recipe Assistant

-This project implements an AI-powered recipe recommendation system utilizing Streamlit for the frontend, a pre-processed recipe dataset, and the Google Gemini API for intent recognition and generative recipe suggestions.
+This project implements an AI-powered recipe recommendation system leveraging a `Retrieval Augmented Generation (RAG)` architecture.
+It combines traditional NLP techniques for efficient information retrieval with the generative capabilities of Google Gemini.

 ## 🎯 Project Objective